TO KNOW, LOVE, FOLLOW JESUS

 Find and Care

 We go to The Swan Inn in Falmer on the second Thursday in the month.
-If you would like to join us, please phone Rea Hollis 380866 or Rose Daly 308488
+If you would like to join us, please phone Rea Hollis 01273 380866 or Rose Daly 01273 308488

 Pastoral Care and Prayer Ministry

 We are a child friendly church.
 We hope parents and children will always feel at home in St Wulfran’s.
-We have the front pews for smaller children and their parents, and we try to involve older ones in taking part in our worship.
+We have the front pews reserved for smaller children and their parents, and we try to involve older ones in taking part in our worship.
 The First Sunday Eucharist is aimed at younger people in particular.
 Our Sunday School is held in the Church Room.

 In addition we seek to help nurture children by supporting the Ovingdean Nursery School which meets every morning from 8.30 until 1.00 in the Church Room.
 This lively and friendly little school provides lots of activities to help stimulate growing minds in a safe environment.
 Please telephone 01273 302991 for further details.